 Kids love the pace of personalized learning.

 Students have the freedom to access the curriculum in their own way.
 For schools that are virtual or hybrid, this has been particularly important.
 Once students complete the first FutureSmart module, “Welcome Mayor,” they are free to tackle any of the remaining six levels in any order they wish.
 Some students choose “Growing a Business” because they want to see if they have what it takes to run their own business venture.
 Others are curious about “Smart Shopping,” in which they help a character follow a budget as he picks out things for his bedroom.
 The “Build Your Blueprint” level is the ultimate because my students can design a plan around their aspirations and match their talents with a career.
-A good curriculum lets students explore their dreams and make mistakes.
+A good curriculum lets students explore their dreams and also make mistakes.

 I don’t need to police my students while they are online.